-Where a surface water source is deemed a viable option, care should be taken in ensuring that the hydrological assessment is carried out by an experienced person and the methods of evaluation are sound and confirmed with a site visit.
+Where a surface water source is deemed the most viable option, care should be taken in ensuring that the hydrological assessment is carried out by an experienced person and the methods of evaluation are sound and confirmed with a site visit.

-Where an existing water supply / water treatment works is a primary source of water for the regional scheme of a connection off the bulk supply from another scheme, the level of assurance must still be determined and evaluated by carrying out an assessment of the viability of the existing water scheme.
+In the case of a connection off the bulk supply from another scheme, the level of assurance must still be determined and evaluated by carrying out an assessment of the source water scheme.
 This can be time-consuming and relatively expensive dependant on the ease with which information on the scheme can be obtained together with the accuracy and currency of that information.

-- ii.
+ii.
 Level of confidence in water demand estimates.

 The accuracy of water demand estimates is directly related to the level of assurance in the demographic evaluation of the beneficiary communities and their expectations regarding the level of service.
-The demographic information must preferably be based on a - communities and their expectations regarding the level of service.
-The demographic information must preferably be based on a house count using recent aerial photography, backed up by a comparison of a house to house survey of at least samples areas of the beneficiary villages and then related back to the most recent census information. - iii.
+The demographic information must preferably be based on a house count using recent aerial photography, backed up by a comparison of a house to house survey of at least samples areas of the beneficiary villages and then related back to the most recent census information.

+iii.
 Counter funding availability if the Level of Service required is higher than a Basic Level of Service.

 The required or expected level of service must be determined or confirmed as early in the study as possible.
-This must be done using a social facilitator / consultant and with direct assistance from municipal officials and Ward Councillors.
+This must be done using a social facilitator / consultant and with direct assistance from municipal officials and the Ward Councillor.
 The level of service used for conceptual and preliminary design must be confirmed with the municipality before progressing further.
-Confirmation of possible counter-funding sources determined and again confirmed with the municipality. - iv.
+Confirmation of possible counter-funding sources determined and again confirmed with the municipality.

+iv.
 Time frames required for environmental investigations, applications and approvals.

 The level of environmental input required and the assessment of any approvals required must be determined as soon as conceptual design options are determined.
 In some cases a small water supply project may not require even a basic assessment and application to the DEA.
-Where a basic assessment or environmental impact assessment is considered necessary, the project schedule and cost estimate must be revised to allow for a minimum of 6 months from the start of the process to the approval and issuing of a Record of Decision by the Department. - In some cases, the Feasibility study can be completed prior to the RoD being issued, by obtaining recommendations from the environmental assessment practitioner and local DEA office on the likely requirements of a RoD. - E. Total Preparation Cost: Refer to Part B (Summary Scope of Work and Cost Norm).
-It is noted that, as at April 2011, the indicative preparation costs are estimated to range from between R312, 816 and R1,147,688 for projects with capital values of between R15million and R75million respectively.
+Where a basic assessment or environmental impact assessment is considered necessary, the project schedule and cost estimate must be revised to allow for a minimum of 6 months from the start of the process to the approval and issuing of a Record of Decision by the Department.

+In some cases, the Feasibility study can be completed prior to the RoD being issued, by obtaining recommendations from the environmental assessment practitioner and local DEA office on the likely requirements of an RoD.

+E. Total Cost: Refer to Part B (Summary Scope of Work and Cost Norm).
+It is noted that, as at March 2011, the indicative preparation costs are estimated to range from between R178, 017 and R851,755 for projects with capital values of between R6million and R15million respectively.
 These estimates include a provision for preparation management, travel disbursements and contingencies.